opulo-inc/docs/content/en/docs/mechanical-assembly/printing-parts/index.md

 {{< container-image path="images/corndog.jpg" alt="Corndog" >}}

-This is the [calibration print](https://github.com/index-machines/index/releases/latest/download/FDM-8000_corndog.stl), colloquially referred to as ["the corndog."](https://github.com/index-machines/index/releases/latest/download/FDM-8000_corndog.stl).
+This is the **calibration print**, colloquially referred to as ["the corndog."](https://github.com/opulo-inc/lumenpnp-archive/releases/download/v2.1.3/FDM-8000_corndog.stl).
 This part isn't currently included in the exported STLs, so grab it from the link above.

 After printing, you can check fit of various fasteners and one of the aluminum extrusions to ensure the parts you print will all fit as expected: